chloe0524/holbertonschool-low_level_programming/variadic_functions/README.md

 If n == 0, return 0

-## To be is to be the value of a variable
+## To be is to be the value of a variable :card_index:

 Mandatory